redhat-cip/dci-openstack-agent/README_advanced.md

 ## How to test several versions of OpenStack

-You can off course run different versions of OpenStack with the same jumpbox.
+You can off course run different versions of OpenStack with the same remoteci.
  To do so, you need first to adjust the way systemd call the agent:

 ```console